The Valentine Birthday Boy - Owen Lee Martin

 Owen Lee Martin was born in Emporia, Kansas on February 14, 1946.
 For Gail Lee (McGhee) and Clyde Owen Martin, Owen was their first child.
 Eventually Owen would have five sisters (Susan, Virginia, Cynthia, Karen and Shannon).

 Notice that Owen's name was a clever combination of my mom and dad's middle names.
 Of course, they doted on their Valentine's Day baby.

-If you know Owen, you'll enjoy the photos showing different stages in his life.
-If you don't know him, I think you'll find him an interesting guy.
+If you knew Owen, you'll enjoy the photos showing different stages in his life.
+If you didn't know him, I think you'll find him an interesting guy.

 Do You Know Anyone with a Valentine's Day Birthday?

 Owen Lee Martin....
 Little Boy - Click on each photo to see it larger and to read the captionsClick thumbnail to view full-size

 Owen - The Boy ScoutClick thumbnail to view full-size

 Owen did the usual boy activities like cub scouts.
 Mom was the den mother and planned activities for them like making animal head slides out of plaster of paris to pull their yellow scout kerchiefs through.
 There were bear heads and wolf heads.

 At Christmas time, they painted nativity set figurines made of plaster of paris.
 The camels were a problem with their long skinny necks.
 I remember Mom putting a toothpick in the neck of the camel molds to try to strengthen them.
 Another time, the boy scouts took a train trip.
 The sisters got to go along for the experience.